ionic-team/ionic-docs/src/pages/vue/virtual-scroll.md

 ## A Note on Ionic Components

 Certain Ionic Framework functionality is currently not compatible with virtual scrolling.
-Features such as collapsible large title, `ion-infinite-scroll`, and `ion-refresher` rely on being able to scroll on `ion-content` itself, and as a result will not work when using virtual scrolling.
+Features such as collapsible large titles, `ion-infinite-scroll`, and `ion-refresher` rely on being able to scroll on `ion-content` itself, and as a result will not work when using virtual scrolling.

 We are working to improve compatibility between these components and virtual scrolling solutions.
 You can follow progress and give feedback here: https://github.com/ionic-team/ionic-framework/issues/23437.